Career Success Can Come From Patience and Persistence

 About six weeks after she began sending her resume and cover letter to potential employers, I got a call from a very discouraged Jennie.
 She was losing hope of ever making the transition from being a secretary to being a manager.
 Companies that had contacted her just weren’t offering the kinds of opportunities she wanted.
 Jennie was ready to go back to being a secretary and wanted her resume and cover letter revised to focus on that goal.

 I believed Jennie had what it took to make this important career move and advised her not to give up.
 I said that unless she had to get a job right now in order to survive, wait several more weeks, even a few months, for the right calls to come.
 If she gave up and went back to being a secretary, in all likelihood, that’s where she would end her career.

 Jennie’s Career as a Manager

-Jennie took my advice and about two months later, called to say she had been accepted into a management training program for Bank One.
+Jennie took my advice and about two months later, called to say she had been accepted into a management training program for a local bank.
 Within a year, she was promoted and the next year recruited by a competing bank.
 Soon after, Jennie was recruited and hired by General Electric, promoted several times within that organization, then recruited and hired by a large healthcare firm.

 Jennie and I have kept in touch through each phase of her career.
 She has amassed some outstanding achievements, been recognized as a high-potential candidate, and selected to attend advanced management training programs.
 She also got her Master’s degree.